Arrange a callback

 We would usually suggest that you call us about your claim as soon as possible rather than waiting until the end of your limitation period.
 That way, your solicitor will have plenty of time to collect medical reports and supporting evidence.

-Not only that but, if you might benefit from private medical treatment of your injuries, your solicitor could ask that an interim payment from the defendant be made to cover the cost before your claim is finalised.
+Not only that but, if you might benefit from private medical treatment of your injuries, your solicitor could ask that an interim payment from the defendant be made to cover the cost while the claim is still in progress.

 No Win, No Fee horse riding injury claims